Disclosure: SetupRanked earns a commission on purchases made through links on this page, at no extra cost to you.

 Pros

-• AirComfort layered cushion technology uses hollowed-out foam with a ventilation structure — the cushioning significantly reduces the pressure and heat buildup that causes over-ear fatigue during 4+ hour call days
+- AirComfort layered cushions use hollowed-out foam with a ventilation structure — significantly reduces the pressure and heat buildup that causes over-ear fatigue during 4+ hour call days

-• Six-mic array with ANC uploads call audio that colleagues describe as broadcast-quality compared to standard headset mics — reduced listener fatigue on both ends of the call
+- Six-mic array with ANC produces call audio colleagues consistently describe as noticeably clear — reduced listener fatigue on both ends of the call

-• 36-hour rated battery means a week of heavy call days on a single charge for most remote workers — the headset does not need to go on the charger between workdays
+- 36-hour rated battery means a full week of heavy call days on a single charge for most remote workers — no need to put it on the charger between workdays

-• USB dongle included alongside Bluetooth — the dongle maintains a rock-solid 2.4GHz wireless connection that avoids the Bluetooth dropouts some home offices experience near routers or other wireless devices
+- USB dongle included alongside Bluetooth — maintains a rock-solid 2.4GHz wireless connection that avoids the Bluetooth dropouts some home offices experience near routers

-• Certified for Microsoft Teams and Zoom with dedicated call controls on the ear cup — mute, volume, and call accept/end are accessible without touching the keyboard
+- Certified for Microsoft Teams and Zoom with dedicated call controls on the ear cup — mute, volume, and call accept/end without touching the keyboard

 Cons